telerik/kendo-ui-core/docs/controls/editors/editor/pasting.md

 ### Create Custom pasteCleanup Functions

 The `custom` field is a powerful way to define your own logic to clean the pasted HTML through the assignment of a callback function.
 The exposed argument of this callback is the HTML that is passed through all other `pasteCleanup` options.
-Implement your own logic that modifies the exposed HTML and return it as a `string`.
+In this way, you can implement your own logic that modifies the exposed HTML and return it as a `string`.

-The example below demonstrates a simple logic to strip the `<strong>` tags from the pasted HTML content.
+The following example demonstrates a simple logic to strip the `<strong>` tags from the pasted HTML content.

 ###### Example